 Begin folding in the Flour, just until combined, lumps are OK.
-(If you mix it too much, your brownies will be more like cake when they are finished baking.)
+If you mix it too much, your brownies will be more like cake when they are finished baking.

 Once the flour is folded in, add the Semi-Sweet and the White Chocolate Chips and incorporate with a few quick strokes.

+Pour into your prepared pan and, with a spatula, level out your batter making sure to get it into the corners.
 Then bake in the oven for 25 – 35 minutes.
-(Brownies are not supposed to be cooked to complete doneness or they will be dry.
-You will know they are done when the top becomes shiny and mottled.)
+Brownies are not supposed to be cooked to complete doneness or they will be dry.
+You will know they are done when the top becomes shiny and mottled.

+Let cool about ½ hour before lifting from pan to a cooling rack.
+Let cool another 15 minutes before cutting.
 Sprinkle with a little powdered sugar, Dutch processed cocoa or a mixture of both.

 This recipe is an adaptation of one presented by Nigella Lawson on Nigella Feasts.
 If you want REALLY fudgie brownies, like I do, please use an 85% cacao solids bar as well as the addition of the cayenne and coffee.
 The coffee adds a roundness of flavor and the cayenne give just a touch of warmth without being noticeably hot.
 One thing I can guarantee is these brownies are NOT low fat in any way, shape, or form.
 However, they truly are delicious.